aryansh3lke/anime-recommender/README.md

 ﻿# Anime Recommender

-A collaborative filtering based recommendation systems project to recommend animes to users.
+A collaborative filtering recommender systems project to recommend animes to users.
 Test out the models here: [animerecom.com](animerecom.com)

 ## Table of Contents